 In order to add or change the information corresponding to a speaker, first select the speaker from the list.
 Under „Speaker properties“ the already existing information is displayed.
 The speakertable consists of attribute-value pairs.
 Some of them are predefined:

-Abbreviation: the speaker abbreviation that is also used for the tier labels. (when activating the option „Auto“, see „Tier > Edit Tier properties“)
+Abbreviation: the speaker abbreviation that is also used for the tier labels (when activating the option „Auto“, see „Tier > Edit Tier properties“).

 Sex: the sex of the speaker.